pdeschen/wuff-wiki/plugin.xml-for-eclipse-bundle.md

   We see that Wuff recognized our file as view and that it automatically inserted extension-point for it.
 In general, Wuff recognizes any files matching to patterns `'**/*View.groovy', '**/*View.java', '**/View*.groovy', '**/View*.java'` as view files.

   Explanation of attributes:
-  - id="MyEclipsePlugin.MyView": id was synthesized from project name and view class name
+  - id="MyEclipsePlugin.MyView": synthesized from project name and view class name
-  - name="MyEclipsePlugin MyView": name was synthesized from project name and view class name
+  - name="MyEclipsePlugin MyView": synthesized from project name and view class name
-  - class="myeclipseplugin.MyView": class points to qualified class name of the found view file.
+  - class="myeclipseplugin.MyView": points to qualified class name of the view file.

 7. What should we do to change the view name or view id?
 Very simple: give our own view definition.
 Create folder "tutorials/MyEclipsePlugin/src/main/resources", create file "plugin.xml" in it, insert code: